devbaji/vue3-google-login/documentation/README.md

 </template>
 ```

-> :information_source: If the user closes the One Tap prompt manually, the One Tap prompt is suppressed, see <a href="https://developers.google.com/identity/gsi/web/guides/features#exponential_cooldown" target="_blank">here</a> for more info
+> :information_source: If the user closes the One Tap prompt manually, the One Tap prompt is suppressed, see [here](https://developers.google.com/identity/gsi/web/guides/features#exponential_cooldown) for more info

 Here is an image showing One Tap prompt